quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of state in the middle of a connection.
 Use of connection ID specifically discouraged for NAT applications.

+If a NAT hits an operational limit, it is recommended to rather drop the initial packets of a flow (see allso {{sec-filtering}}), which potentially triggers a fallback to TCP, than using the connection ID to muliplex mulitple connections on the same IP address port pair which risks breakage later on connection ID change.

-## Network Address Translation (NAT)
+## Address Rewriting to Ensure Routing Stability

-This section uses the colloquial term Network Address Translation (NAT) to mean NAPT (section 2.2 of
-{{?RFC3022}}), which overloads several IP addresses to one IP address or to an IP address pool, as commonly deployed in carrier-grade NATs or residential NATs.

-{{?RFC4787}} contains some guidance on building NATs to interact constructively with a wide range of applications.
-This section extends the discussion to QUIC.

-In summary, the advise is simple: devices that perform NAT should use the QUIC connection ID to map their internal state but only use the 4-tuple of IP addresses and ports as they would do for other UDP traffic or other transports as well.

-As already recognised in section {#sec-stateful} the QUIC connection ID is not guaranteed to be constant over the life-time of a connection and a change of connection ID would therefore lead to loss of state or creation of unnecessary new state.
-Both should be avoided and indicate that a NAT device does not need to be QUIC-aware.

-Section  {#sec-stateful} also provides further recommendations on time-outs for stateful network functions such as NATs.
-For QUIC it is important that time-outs are not extremely short, however, the general recommendation as provided in
-{{RFC4787}} for UDP is also appropriate for QUIC and as such again not NAT function are not required to be QUIC-aware.

-However, there are two cases where it might seem temping to make the NAT device QUIC-aware and use of the connection ID as an additional mapping identifier:

-One, in order to multiplex several connections over a single address and port when a NAT hits an operational limit where the available public IP addresses and ports are exhausted.

-Two, by deploying an additional NAT function in front of server infrastructure that forwards traffic based on the 4-tuple in order to keep a connection alive even when the 4-tuple changes at client side.

-Both setups have the same problems which will be explained in more detail in the rest fo this section which are: If the NAT devices it not able to associate different connection IDs to the same connection (which is the kind of linkability which should actually be avoided by connection ID updates), use of the connection ID as identifier can lead to connectivity loss.
-And even if the NAT is able to associate different connection IDs with the same connection, which would require explicit coordination between an endpoint and the network device, concealing path changes from the endpoints can impact important protocol features negatively and may even weaken security features in QUIC by facilitating amplification attacks.

-As explained in section {{rebinding}},
-QUIC’s connection ID is an opaque byte fields that is expressed consistently across all QUIC versions {{QUIC-INVARIANTS}} and used by the endpoints to survive address rebindings.
-As such, endpoints may begin using new connection IDs at will at any time during the connection.
-Not-yet-used connection IDs are unknown to in-network devices and can usually not be easily and reliably associated with a connection ID in use, as new connection IDs are negotiated inside cryptographically protected packets between the endpoints and as such are not observable in the network.

-When a NAT devices uses the connection ID as identifier and the connection ID changes, it does not have valid state for any incoming packets.
-As this change appears mid-connection, the NAT devices will not be able to observe a handshake and may potentially not even see any bi-directional traffic for a while.
-In a typical download situation, where most traffic is sent from a server to a client that sits behind a NAT, the NAT device can only drop the in-coming packets when no mapping is found.

-For QUIC traffic it is usually preferable to fail and fallback during connection establishment rather than persist with a connection that might be unstable or experiencing sudden connection errors and time outs later during the connection (see also Section {{sec-filtering}}).
-As such it is recommend to rather drop the initial packets of a flow, potentially trigger a fallback to TCP, than risking breakage later, if a NAT hits an operational limit.

-Note that multiplexing connection IDs over a single port anyway violates the best common practice to avoid "port overloading" as described in {{?RFC4787}}.

-Furthermore, wide deployment of NATs that rely on a fixed connection ID for their Internal state mapping and therefore my cause connectivity failure when the connection ID changes, hinders the use of QUIC's migration function, which relies on the ability to change the connection ID any time during the lifetime of a QUIC connection.

-The alternative where the NAT devices get exposed to connection IDs that belong to the same connection requires sharing configurations between the client and NAT which might be logistically challenging or impossible, especially when client migrates with an existing connection to a point behind the NAT.

-This might be different when a NAT function ought to be deployed at the server-side in front of the server-infrastructure operated by the same or cooperating parties.
 If the routers or switches in the server infrastructure rely on address-port 4-tuple, a NAT rebinding or any other address migration on the client side, even if that could be handled by the QUIC server, will cause packets to be delivered to the wrong server.

-In this case it seems temping to the connection IDs in the NAT to provide a stable address 4-tuple, rather than changing the deployed routing infrastructure.
-This might work if servers cooperate to inform the NAT of all connection IDs that can be used for each connection, similarly as described in {{QUIC_LB}} for load balancers.
+In this case it seems temping to use NAT in front of the server infrastructure to provide a stable address 4-tuple, rather than changing the deployed routing infrastructure.
+As the connection ID can change and not-yet-used values are not observable on path, this would require servers cooperate to inform the NAT of all new connection IDs, similarly as described in {{QUIC_LB}} for load balancers.
 However, this approach is not recommended to be used with NAT functions, as hiding address changes from a server prevents the server from validating new addresses, which would facilitate amplification attacks (see
 {{Section 9 of QUIC-TRANSPORT}}).

 For example, an attacker might copy a legitimate QUIC packet and change the